Anora: Box office

-As of 18 April 2025, Anora had grossed $20.5 million in the United States and Canada, and $38.8 million in other territories, for a worldwide total of $59.3 million.

-In the United States, the film made $550,503 in its opening weekend from six theaters; its per-screen-average of $91,751 was the best of 2024 (topping Kinds of Kindness $75,458 average), and the second-best since the start of the COVID-19 pandemic (after Asteroid Citys $142,230).
-Expanding to 34 theaters in its second weekend, the film made $908,830 and finished in eighth place.
-Continuing its expansion, the film made $1.8 million from 253 theaters and $2.5 million from 1,104 in its third and fourth weekends.
-In its 21st week of release in March, following its five Oscar wins, the film was added to 1,130 theaters (for a total of 1,938) and made $1.8 million (an increase of 574% from the previous week), finishing in seventh.
+Anora grossed $20.5 million in the United States and Canada, and $38.8 million in other territories, for a worldwide total of $59.3 million.
+In the United States, it made $550,503 in its opening weekend from six theaters; its per-screen-average of $91,751 was the best of 2024 (topping Kinds of Kindness $75,458 average), and the second-best since the start of the COVID-19 pandemic (after Asteroid Citys $142,230).
+Expanding to 34 theaters in its second weekend, Anora made $908,830 and finished in eighth place.
+It made $1.8 million from 253 theaters and $2.5 million from 1,104 in its third and fourth weekends.
+In its 21st week of release in March, following its five Oscar wins, Anora was added to 1,130 theaters (for a total of 1,938) and made $1.8 million (an increase of 574% from the previous week), finishing seventh.

 Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 91 out of 100, based on 62 critics, indicating "universal acclaim".
 On AlloCiné, the film received an average rating of 4.2 out of 5, based on 45 reviews, from French critics.

 Greta Gerwig, serving as the president of the 77th Cannes Film Festival Jury, commented that "[Anora] was something we collectively felt we were transported by, we were moved by [...]
 It felt both new and in conversation with older forms of cinema.
 There was something about it that reminded us of [the] classic structures of Lubitsch or Howard Hawks, and then it did something completely truthful and unexpected."

-Richard Lawson of Vanity Fair thought the film was "a wild, profane blast."
+Richard Lawson of Vanity Fair thought Anora was "a wild, profane blast."
 He liked Madison's "lively" performance, yet described the storytelling as somewhat repetitive.
 Lawson wrote "a darkness thrums under the surface of all this flirting and bickering.
 Ani is forever yanked this way and that, degraded and disregarded [...]
 I [was] torn between finding Baker's conclusions compassionate and sensing a vague whiff of something patronizing."
-Roger Moore of Movie Nation thought the film had some "gauche, bourgeois clichés."
+Roger Moore of Movie Nation thought it had "gauche, bourgeois clichés".
 While he praised Madison, he thought Baker's editing dulled "his predictable narrative and message."
-Stephen Dalton of The Film Verdict disliked how "an overlong runtime, underwritten characters and some uneasy tonal wobbles dampen the film's punchy humour and propulsive energy."
+Stephen Dalton of The Film Verdict disliked how "an overlong runtime, underwritten characters and some uneasy tonal wobbles dampen the film's punchy humour and propulsive energy".
 He wrote of one scene as "an extended struggle that lurches uneasily between slapstick comedy and brutalising assault."
 Dalton thought the narrative was "oddly paced", describing the "lyrical final section" as lacking "conviction or firm resolution."
-Justin Chang of The New Yorker wrote the film "plays like a wild dream—first joyous, then catastrophic, and always fiercely unpredictable."
+Justin Chang of The New Yorker wrote that Anora "plays like a wild dream—first joyous, then catastrophic, and always fiercely unpredictable."
 He enjoyed the "contemporary return to screwball tradition", yet thought it could have been employed better.
 Chang liked how it "built up a righteous steam of fury, now unleashes it against the Ivans of the world and salutes those toiling thanklessly in their employ."